JoshYoung-Cannon/jyoungcannon-alphabetizer/README.md

 Java 17 JDK:
 A copy of Java 17 can be found here: https://www.oracle.com/java/technologies/downloads/#jdk17-windows

-Add the the location of the installed JDK to your System Environment Variables and name it JAVA_HOME Add %JAVA_HOME%\bin to your System Path.
+1. Add the the location of the installed JDK to your System Environment Variables and name it JAVA_HOME Add %JAVA_HOME%\bin to your System Path.
-You can test if java has been installed by typing java -version into a command prompt.
+2. You can test if java has been installed by typing java -version into a command prompt.

 apache-maven-3.8.5:
 A copy of apache-maven-3.8.5-bin.zip can be found here: https://maven.apache.org/download.cgi

-Extract the contents of apache-maven-3.8.5-bin.zip to any directory (ideally Program Files).
+1. Extract the contents of apache-maven-3.8.5-bin.zip to any directory (ideally Program Files).
-Add the location of the apache-maven folder to your System Environment Variables and name it M2_HOME Add %M2_HOME%\bin to your System Path.
+2. Add the location of the apache-maven folder to your System Environment Variables and name it M2_HOME Add %M2_HOME%\bin to your System Path.
-You can test if maven has been installed by typing mvn -version into a command prompt.
+3. You can test if maven has been installed by typing mvn -version into a command prompt.

-Eclipse Java (to edit code files)
+Optional: Java Editor (to edit code files)

-Install Eclipse on your computer making sure to install maven at the same time.
+1. Install your prefered Java editor on your computer making sure that it is set to be able to open maven projects.

-### Installing
+### Building

 A step by step guide to building the project: